dummy-ilh/MINE/ML/Google_glossary.md

 Chain-of-thought prompting forces the LLM to perform all the calculations, which might lead to a more correct answer.
 In addition, chain-of-thought prompting enables the user to examine the LLM's steps to determine whether or not the answer makes sense.

+Character N-gram F-score (ChrF)
+#Metric

+A metric to evaluate machine translation models.
+Character N-gram F-score determines the degree to which N-grams in reference text overlap the N-grams in an ML model's generated text.

+Character N-gram F-score is similar to metrics in the ROUGE and BLEU families, except that:

+    Character N-gram F-score operates on character N-grams.
+    ROUGE and BLEU operate on word N-grams or tokens.

 chat
 #generativeAI